adonisjs/lucid.adonisjs.com/content/docs/guides/pagination.md

 return posts.toJSON()
 ```

-You can also assign a custom naming strategy to the `SimplePaginator` class constructor to override it globally.
-The following code must go inside a provider or a [preload file](../fundamentals/adonisrc-file.md#preloads).
+You can also assign a custom naming strategy to the `SimplePaginator` class constructor to override it globally inside a [service provider](https://docs.adonisjs.com/guides/service-providers)

 ```ts
 import db from '@adonisjs/lucid/services/db'